What To Do When Feeling Anxious

 Shoulders/Neck: ‘he’s a pain in the neck’, ‘that’s a weight off my shoulders’.

-The mere conscious awareness of these tensions and reactions helps to start taking the edge off the anxiety.
-If you focus and concentrate on the sensations you will notice that the sensations will change relaxing even further.
-When given due attention and left to its own devices, the body will naturally self-regulate and establish calm and equilibrium in our bodies.
-With this calmer more relaxed body you will more easily recognise the negative thoughts, feelings and behaviours that have been sustaining your anxiety.
-More importantly with this calmer body you will gain the wisdom, confidence and self-control to establish healthier thoughts, feelings and behaviours.
+The mere conscious awareness of these tensions and reactions often helps to start taking the edge off the anxiety.
+If you focus and concentrate on the sensations, often the sensations will change relaxing you even further.
+When given due loving attention and left to its own devices, the body will naturally self-regulate and establish calm and equilibrium.
+With this calmer more relaxed body you will more easily recognise the negative thoughts, feelings, instincts and behaviours that have been driving your anxiety.
+More importantly with this calmer mind and body you will gain the wisdom, confidence and self-control to establish healthier thoughts, feelings and behaviours.

 Exercise